CaptainSapphire/PH-s-Blog/_posts/2025-07-17-GWC-Event:-Escape-Room-Event-with-DTCC.md

 - [Stephanie Clopeck](https://www.linkedin.com/in/stephanie-clopeck-96894076/) & Lecia Cook - Had a lot of good advice on career paths, and internships!
 - Akiko Green - (from GWC, not DTCC) But incredibly supportive
 -  [John Wu](https://www.linkedin.com/in/wujohnc/) & [David Camara](https://www.linkedin.com/in/dcamara/) - Ran the puzzle and kept up positive energy through the event
+<br><br>
 Thank you [Elisa Rexinger](https://www.linkedin.com/in/elisarexinger/) for running the main room and checking in on all the breakout rooms, and being very helpful with education and career based advice!
-<br><br>
+<br><br><br>

  ## Final Thoughts
  This was another wonderful opportunity I was incredibly fortunate to be able to attend.
 Thank you Girls Who Code!